From left to right: Diane Israel, Carla Precht, Daniel Brothers, Kathleen Man Gyllenhaal

 Joining the Beauty Mark team was a major moment in my life; Diane’s struggle spoke to me right from the beginning.
 This was an opportunity for me to contribute to a global dialogue about the way we view the body and how we yearn to relate to one another as human beings.
 We all come into this world encased in a fragile shell and spend most of our lives coming to terms with our mortal coil.
 Diane’s brave journey was an inspiration to me during the challenging process of constructing a 75-minute documentary from over 400 hours of footage.
 Thank you, Di and Carla, for the opportunity. — Kathleen

 Julia Andersen was born and raised in Colorado, growing up in a small mountain town.
-Julia always had a love for storytelling, and has worked in film and video production for the last ten years, contributing to music videos, commercials, documentaries and feature films.
+Julia always had a love for storytelling, and has worked in the film industry for over a decade, contributing to music videos, commercials, documentaries and feature films.
 A few feature films she has worked on include Silver City by John Sayles, Throttle, Catch & Release and Looking for Sunday.
 Julia received her Bachelors of Fine Arts in Theatre, Film, & Video from the University of Colorado Denver, part of the Colorado Film School.
 She received the National Television Academy’s Scholarship award for writing a treatment for a television sitcom, which she gratefully accepted at the Regional Heartland Emmy Awards.
 She has created several short original films, as well as written several full-length screenplays.
-Julia is the founder of Rare Earth Productions, a production company with a mission to illustrate sustainability through film.
+Julia is the founder of Rare Earth Productions, a production company with a mission to share engaging stories with film.
+Next production is My Island & Me.

 Director of Photography